 Fumbling with the knot holding the horses, Doil tried to keep half an eye on what was happening on the hilltop with Kiluron and Fetrina, but his hands were too unsteady, and he had to turn his concentration to his own actions.
 If he could get away, get to the road, then he could ride hard for Merolate and have an entire company of guards chasing down these brigands before evening.
 If he pushed the horses hard – his thoughts were interrupted when he noticed a dark figure in the brush not far from him, who had not yet noticed him because he was hidden by the bulk of Kiluron’s warhorse.
 Suppressing his fear, Doil slipped his belt knife from its sheath and hacked through the ropes tying the horses in place.
 The warhorse stomped, the brigand looked over, and sprang upright, cursing and yelling, upon noticing Doil.

 The brigands, knocked aside by the warhorse, were disoriented as they climbed to their feet, giving Doil a few extra moments of confusion in which to make good on his small amount of luck.
 The underbrush was not as concealing as it would be later in the season, but it was tight and low to the ground, and Doil did his best not to disturb it as he crawled along on his belly through the stiff, cold mud.
-He wasn’t sure how long he crawled, but when he had not heard any signs of pursuit for some time, he dared to come to his feet, and then he ran until he found a tree he could climb that would offer some modicum of both protection and vantage.
+He wasn’t sure how long he crawled, but when he had not heard any signs of pursuit for some time, he dared to come to his feet, finding that his ankle had not been as badly injured as he had thought, and then he ran until he found a tree he could climb that would offer some modicum of both protection and vantage.
 Only then did he allow himself to take a deep breath and begin to take stock of his situation, even as his body trembled in reaction to the events of what had been intended to be a peaceful afternoon.
 Though he would never have admitted it to Kiluron, he had actually appreciated the excuse to read his books in fresh air and some modicum of sunlight for a change.

 Most likely, there would be a ransom request, but Doil did not trust ransom requests.
 It was one thing for a nation-state level adversary, like Rovis, to capture someone of importance during a border skirmish or other incursion and demand a ransom, and quite another for the request to come from outlaws and ruffians.
 These were, as had been established, desperate men, and desperate men are dangerous, unpredictable men.
 Doil wondered if they would even dare to attempt a ransom request, or if they would determine it to be safer simply to dispose of their prisoners.
 No, waiting for and paying a ransom request was unacceptable, at least to Doil’s mind.
 So, too, was doing nothing; he would not be content simply to wait for Merolate soldiers to arrive and solve the problem for him, not with Kiluron and Fetrina in danger.

-Running into danger with sword swinging wasn’t in his purview, so Doil tried to apply reason.
+Running into danger with sword swinging wasn’t in his purview, even if he had been in possession of such a weapon, so Doil tried to apply reason.
 He knew that the outlaws had to have some kind of hidden camp or base; just out and about in the forest would be too close to civilization, and they would have long since been noticed and the problem addressed.
 They could not have travelled far, since he had not seen evidence of horses, and travel in the winter was difficult, especially without significant supporting resources.
 The most likely answer, then, was that they had a cave or other, natural shelter of some kind that would keep them from being easily stumbled upon by patrols or other parties.
 As Doil recalled, caves were not uncommon in this part of Merolate.